tule1213/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 which means that the lambda expression can access any member functions or properties of the receiver object without having to explicitly specify it each time.
 Without these additional references, your code is easier to read and maintain.

+> Lambda expressions with receiver are also called function literals with receiver.
+>

-The syntax for a lambda expression with receiver is different when you define the function type: write the receiver object that you want to extend followed by a `.` and the rest of your function type definition.
-For example: `MutableList<Int>.() -> Unit`.
+The syntax for a lambda expression with receiver is different when you define the function type.
+First, write the receiver object that you want to extend.
+Next, put a `.` and then complete the rest of your function type definition.
+For example:
+`MutableList<Int>.() -> Unit`.

 This function type has:

 * `MutableList<Int>` as the receiver type.
 * No function parameters within the parentheses `()`.
 * No return value: `Unit`.

-> Lambda expressions with receiver are also called function literals with receiver.
->

 Consider this example that extends the `StringBuilder` class: